The car uses DC electrical equipment with a rated voltage of 12 V

 Connect one of the circuit tester wires to the negative battery terminal or make good contact with the vehicle body.

-Connect the other tester lead to the terminal of the circuit being tested, preferably the one closest to the battery or fuse.
+Connect the other tester lead to the terminal of the circuit being tested, preferably closest to the battery or fuse.

 If the tester's control lamp lights up, there is supply voltage on this section of the circuit, which confirms the health of the circuit between this point of the circuit and the battery.